School District of Mystery Lake: Knights of Columbus

-Grades Four(4) to Eight(8), every April all six(6) Elementary Schools participate in the annual event.
+Grades Three(3) to Eight(8), every May all six(6) Elementary Schools participate in the annual event.

-The following are the events, High Jump, Shot Put, 50 Metres, 300 Metres, 1000 Metres, CO-ED Relay and 4x1 Relay.
+The following are the events, High Jump, Long Jump, Shot Put, 50 Metres, 100 metres, 200 metres, 300 Metres, 1000 Metres, CO-ED Relay and 4x1 Relay.

 This event takes place in the C.A.
 Nesbitt Arena of the Thompson Recreational Centre which is located near the R.D.
 Parker Collegiate.